Marcela Agoncillo: Early life

 Marcela Coronel Mariño was born on June 24, 1859, in Taal, Batangas, Philippines to Don Francisco Diokno Mariño and Doña Eugenia Coronel Mariño.
 She grew up in her ancestral Mariño house in Taal, Batangas built in the 1770s by her grandparents, Don Andres Sauza Mariño and Doña Eugenia Diokno Mariño.

 As a daughter of a rich and religious family, Marcela Coronel Mariño was referred to in their town as Roselang Bubog which means "a virgin enthroned in the town church".
-Stories told in the area related that people kept waiting patiently by the church patio for her appearance in the morning to attend mass accompanied either by a maid or an elder relative.

 Marcela Coronel Mariño was sent to a convent after her education in Manila.
 The convent she was studying in was the Santa Catalina College of the Dominican nuns, an exclusive school for girls, established in the Walled City of Intramuros where she finished her elementary and secondary education.
 In college, she learned Spanish, music, the feminine crafts and social graces.
 She spent her girlhood partly in their hometown and partly in the convent.
 Accordingly, Marcela was skilled in needlework.